Limerick F.C.: Move to Hogan Park

-1990 to 2005
+Return of Limerick F.C.
+(1991 to 2005)

-Limerick were relegated for the first time in 1990–91, a year which also saw them lose a League Cup Final to Derry City.
-Sam Allardyce was appointed as player manager for the 1991–92 season and immediately brought the club back to the top flight.
+Sam Allardyce was appointed as player manager for the 1991–92 season and immediately brought the club back to the top flight by winning the First Division.
 Allardyce only remained for one season, scoring three times in 23 appearances, before departing to take up a coaching role at Preston North End.
 Limerick finished a respectable sixth in the Premier Division the following season and also won the League Cup, beating St Patrick's Athletic in the final.
 Relegation was to follow the next season and a long period of mediocrity and disappointment was to follow.

 Financial problems plagued the club and they had to rely on the goodwill of a local junior side, Pike Rovers, for a home ground for the 2000–01 season.
 Fr Joe Young departed as chairman and the new chairman, Danny Drew, took the club back to Rathbane in an attempt to revive their fortunes.
 The 2001–02 season saw another League Cup victory, this time over Derry City in the final, but no improvement in the league followed over the coming seasons.

+In March 2005, Limerick F.C. returned to Hogan Park but were unable to utilise a capital sports grant to improve the ground in November 2005 as they had only agreed a four year lease on the venue.
+In order to obtain a league licence and to avail of grants, Limerick's long-term future needed to be secured.
+With this in mind, the club entered into talks with their former chairman, Fr.
+Joe Young, for a 21-year lease on Hogan Park in February 2006.
+A lease was secured the same month, with the agreement that Fr.
+Young would have input at club level, and Limerick announced that they were ready to began the drawdown of a €400,000 grant to improve the ground.
+However, by July the solicitors of Fr.
+Young had contacted the club to inform them that a lease would not be forthcoming as Young had decided to lease the ground to another unnamed party.
+In August, the Football Association of Ireland (FAI) were in negotiations with Young for a lease on Hogan Park.

+At the end of the season, the FAI's Club Licensing First Instance Committee ruled against granting Limerick F.C. a licence for the upcoming 2007 season.
+In December 2006, the club appealed to the Club Licensing Appeal Board who upheld the original decision.
+Concerns about the infrastructure at Hogan Park were cited as the main reason for the club's failure to secure a licence.